 Command and Control (C2) Servers

 Botnets are controlled remotely through Command and Control (C2) servers.
-These servers provide the attacker with a way to issue commands to the infected devices and coordinate attacks.
-C2 servers can be located anywhere in the world and are often set up using anonymous hosting services to evade detection.
+These servers allow the attacker to issue commands to the infected devices and coordinate attacks.
+C2 servers can be located anywhere worldwide and are often set up using anonymous hosting services to evade detection.

-One example of a botnet that was controlled using C2 servers is the Necurs botnet.
-Necurs infected a large number of devices by sending out spam emails containing malicious attachments.
-Once infected, the devices were controlled through a network of C2 servers located around the world.
+One example of a botnet controlled using C2 servers is the Necurs botnet.
+Necurs infected many devices by sending out spam emails containing malicious attachments.
+Once infected, the devices were controlled through a network of C2 servers worldwide.

 To protect against botnets controlled through C2 servers, organizations should implement strong network security measures, such as firewalls and intrusion detection systems, to detect and block traffic to known C2 servers.